nitin42/Making-a-custom-React-renderer/part-one.md

 If it returns false then schedule the text content to be reset.

 **`getHostContext`**
-It is used to mark the current host context which is sent to update the payload and therefore update the queue of work in progress fiber (may indicate there is a change).
+It is used to mark the current host context (root instance) which is sent to update the payload and therefore update the queue of work in progress fiber (may indicate there is a change).

 **`createTextInstance`**
 Creates an instance of a text node.

+### Note

+* You should **NOT** rely on Fiber data structure itself.
+Consider its fields private.
+* Treat 'internalInstanceHandle' as an opaque object itself.
+* Use host context methods for getting data from roots.

+> The above points were added to the tutorial after a discussion with [Dan Abramov](https://twitter.com/dan_abramov) regarding the host config methods and Fiber properties.

 ## Injecting third party renderers into devtools